 - (optional) The subset of items representing the ones that are selected (on the right side)

 Unlike the Multiselect Picklist, the Dual Listbox does not (yet) directly accept picklist or multiselect picklist field types.
-It accepts data in two forms: 1) a comma-separated string or 2) a flow resource that’s a collection of strings.

 Likewise, you can output the set of selected values as either a comma-separated string or a string collection variable, or both.